 Core Filling the Pipes : When to be Used?

-Core filling of pipes is typically used when a pipe has been damaged by corrosion or other types of wear and tear, and the pipe needs to be reinforced in order to prevent further damage and prolong its life.
-It is often used for underground pipes, such as those used for drainage and sewage, as well as for pipes that are exposed to harsh conditions, such as those in industrial environments.
+Core filling is typically used when a pipe has been damaged by corrosion or other types of wear and tear.
+And the pipe needs to be reinforced to prevent further damage and prolong its life.
+It is often used for underground pipes, such as drainage and sewage pipes.
+As well as for pipes that are exposed to harsh conditions, such as those in industrial environments.

 Some of the most common situations where core filling of pipes is used include:

-- Reinforcing pipes that are exposed to heavy loads or high pressure
+- Reinforcing pipes exposed to heavy loads or high pressure

-- Repairing pipes that have been damaged by ground movement or other types of external forces
+- Repairing pipes damaged by ground movement or other external forces

 - Improving the flow of liquids or gases through a pipe

-- Waterproofing pipes that are exposed to water or other liquids
+- Waterproofing pipes exposed to water or other liquids

 - Preventing leaks in pipes